nizami/barrelize/README.md

             "default": "lib",
             "*": "services"
           },
+          // Skip mapping members if they don't exist in source (default: true) "skipMapMembersIfNotExists": true,
           // Use * export when all members are exported (default: true) "asteriskIfAllExported": true,
           // Add 'type' prefix for type-only exports (default: true)